hubmapconsortium/metadata-schema-mapping/Consolidation/README.md

 ## Consolidation script
 # Objectives
 ## User Stories
-1. For a given type of metadata schema, I want to know:
+1. For a given metadata schema, I want to know:
-   - all versions of the schema
+   - all prior versions of the schema
-   - all fields organized by schema version
+   - fields organized by schema version
    - the evolution of a field through the schema versions, including
       - in what schema version the field first appeared
       - how the field name changed